KENYAN EMPLOYERS GUIDE ON PENSION AND BENEFITS

 Benefits to Employees upon Termination or Resignation from Employment

 Kenya does not offer unemployment benefits, but there are circumstances in which pensions may be granted in the case of termination of employment.
 Section 6 (1) (f) of the Pensions Act, grants for payment of pension, gratuity, or other allowance, in the case of termination of employment in the public interest.

 According to Section 35 (5) of the employment ACT 2007, an employee whose contract of service has been terminated legally is entitled to service pay for every year worked, the terms of which shall be fixed.

-However, the Act adds that the service pay requirement for each employer shall not apply where an employee is a member of;
+According to Section 35 (5) of the employment ACT 2007, the service pay requirement for each employer shall not apply where an employee is a member of;

 - A registered pension or provident fund scheme under the Retirement Benefits Act.